 If you’d rather not get my newsletter you get £10 back with a £5 spend via the sign-up link below.

 TopCashback is the other big cashback site and it also offers a bonus for new customers.

-Sadly my exclusive £15 offer has ended, so the best generic (i.e. spend at any retailer you like) bonus is now £10.
+If you don’t want to spend £15, the best generic (i.e. spend at any retailer you like) bonus is £10.
 You need to sign up to TopCashback via the link below and then spend at least £10.

 There are often other deals that will pay a similar amount but they are restricted to specific retailers or require a higher minimum spend (eg £30).
-I’ll share these on my TopCashback deals page.
+I’ll share any standout ones on my TopCashback deals page.

 Airtime Rewards: £1.50 when you sign up

 Another decent site is the app Airtime Rewards.
 New member bonuses are much smaller.
-You’ll get 50p for signing up and another £1 when you spend within seven days.
+You’ll get 50p for signing up with code H9HJCPAY and another £1 when you spend within seven days.
 Sometimes these are boosted.

 Existing customer bonuses